QA-Shivam/SeleniumNG_Framework/README.md

 Version Control: GitHub (for code hosting and GitHub Actions for CI/CD automation) CI/CD Tool: Jenkins (for managing continuous integration and delivery pipelines)
 Containerization: Docker (for running tests in isolated, consistent environments)

+[INFO] For a comprehensive overview, please refer to the document "selenium-docker.pdf" uploaded in the repository.